-Because signing a DNACPR does not require a patient’s consent, it is important to not explicitly ask the patient’s permission to sign the form – as this gives a false understanding of how the decision is made.
+Because signing a DNACPR does not require a patient’s or relative’s consent, it is important not to explicitly ask their permission to sign the form, as this gives a false understanding of how the decision is made.

 There is no defined method by which a conversation about resuscitation should be had.
 The following can act as guidance for an appropriate way in which to structure the discussion.

-Confirm the patient’s identify and what they would like to be called.
+Confirm the patient’s or relative’s identity and what they would like to be called.

 Explain the purpose of the conversation (i.e. that you wish to discuss resuscitation in the event of the patient deteriorating and having a cardiac arrest).

-Gain consent and ensure the patient is willing to have the conversation.
-The patient may find the topic distressing at first, at which point it may be more appropriate to come back at another time (depending on the urgency of the discussion).
+Gain consent and ensure the patient/relative is willing to have the conversation.
+They may find the topic distressing at first, at which point it may be more appropriate to come back at another time (depending on the urgency of the discussion).

-Establish whether there is anybody else the patient would like to have present for the conversation – if so, arrange for these people to be present, and return to finish the conversation.
+Establish whether there is anybody else the patient/relative would like to have present for the conversation – if so, arrange for these people to be present, and return to finish the conversation.